PaulStapel/PaulStapel.github.io/content/Recipes/suan-la-tang.md

 - Then, add in thin strips or almost ribbens your tofu.
 - Next, thicken the soup using a mixture of water and cornstarch.
 Mix until the soup gives a bit of resistance, but don't let it become too thick.
 It should slightly coat the back of a spoon.
 Be careful with stiring now, as the tofu can break easily.
 When the sauce is thicker, turn the heat down to low.
 - If using eggs, whisk them into a bowl, then slowly pour the egg mixture into the pan while sting continuously.
 This will create thing egg ribbons inside of your soup.
-- Next, season the soup to taste using soy sauce, sesame oil and white pepper and vinegar (vinegar should not get too hot to retain its sour notes).
+- Next, season the soup to taste using soy sauce, sesame oil, white pepper, and vinegar (vinegar should not get too hot to retain its sour notes).
 - Garnish using thinly sliced spring onions and chopped cilantro.
 Stir it into the soup and serve it warm.
+Add a dash of chili oil on top for presentation, aroma and deeper flavors.

 ## ENJOY!!